housepower/clickhouse_sinker/README.md

-# ch_sinker
+# clickhouse_sinker

-ch_sinker is a sinker program that consumes kafka message and import them to [ClickHouse](https://clickhouse.yandex/).
+clickhouse_sinker is a sinker program that consumes kafka message and import them to [ClickHouse](https://clickhouse.yandex/).

 ## Features